The Art of Treating Epilepsy at Cook Children's

-Fostering the creativity and capabilities of people with neurological disorders is one of the key goals of the Jane and John Justin Neurosciences Center at Cook Children's.
-Since 2016, the program has invited artists with epilepsy to paint with patients, leaving their artwork to be displayed in patient care areas within the Neurosciences Center.
-While the program has been successful, the team wanted to provide an opportunity for patients to create their own masterpieces
+Fostering the creativity and capabilities of people with neurological disorders is one of the key goals of the Jane and John Justin Institute for Mind Health at Cook Children's.
+Since 2016, the program has invited artists with epilepsy to paint with patients, leaving their artwork to be displayed in patient care areas within the Justin Institute.
+The program provides an opportunity for patients to create their own masterpieces

 A virtual discovery

 Keeping in mind that many of the patients in the medical center are unable to leave their rooms for group art projects, members of the department have searched for ways patients can work together virtually.
-M. Scott Perry, M.D., Medical Director of Neurology and an avid collector of art, found artist and roboticist Pindar Van Arman in 2010.
+M. Scott Perry, M.D., Head of Neurosciences at the Justin Institute and an avid collector of art, found artist and roboticist Pindar Van Arman in 2010.
 Pindar designs painting robots to help humans create using robot art "assistants" and artificial intelligence (AI) algorithms that he writes himself.
 After acquiring one of Pindar's first pieces of art painted by using robotic assistance, Dr. Perry connected with him to begin devising a format in which robots and AI could work together with patients in the epilepsy monitoring unit and across the medical center.

-While Cook Children's has long used art therapists to assist children with projects, their resources can be limited, and this program has the potential to provide additional "hands" to help.
-Also, the physical abilities of patients vary and the robots AI capabilities allow it to help the child create art to the degree they desire.
-Not only is art therapeutic, but the interaction with other children and working on projects together can be beneficial to their recovery.
+While Cook Children's has long used art therapists to assist children with projects, their resources can be limited, and this program provides additional "hands" to help.
+Also, the physical abilities of patients vary and the robot's AI capabilities allow it to help the child create art to the degree they desire.
+Not only is art therapeutic, but the interaction with other children while working on projects together can be beneficial to their recovery.
 Multiple children across the medical center can work on a project together virtually, each contributing their own creativity.

 How it works